 City of High Point / County of Guilford

-The City of High Point has enacted a Stormwater Management Ordinance in order to establish minimum stormwater management requirements and controls to protect and safeguard the general health, safety, and welfare of the public residing in watersheds within this jurisdiction.
+The City of High Point has enacted a Stormwater Ordinance in order to establish minimum stormwater management requirements and controls to protect and safeguard the general health, safety, and welfare of the public residing in watersheds within this jurisdiction.
 The City of High Point is the permitting authority for all land disturbing activities and requires the land owner to maintain all on-site stormwater control facilities and all open space areas (e.g. parks or “green” areas) required by the approved stormwater control plan.
 The City of High Point will only provide construction permits to projects that establish a plan to manage stormwater runoff occurring during the construction process.
 The City of High Point, under the NPDES program, also has the authority to inspect properties for noncompliance and can issue a notice of violation (NOV) for any deficiency or infraction onsite.
 Property owners are responsible for the maintenance of any stormwater facilities or practices located on the property.
 The City of High Point has the authority to inspect stormwater facilities and practices in order to ascertain that they are properly maintained and functioning.

 (5) Operation and Maintenance Agreement:

 Maintenance responsibility for stormwater management facilities and their access shall be vested with a responsible party by means of a legally binding and enforceable operation and maintenance agreement that is executed as a condition of plan approval, as provided for in Section 9-7-5(d)(3).
 Said agreement must be approved by the Enforcement Officer and shall be binding on all subsequent owners of the site, portions of the site, and lots or parcels served by the stormwater management facilities.
 In the case of participation in a regional runoff control program per Section 9-7-5(c), a binding contract or agreement shall be required for participation.